 Each executive officer's current and prior compensation is considered in setting future compensation.
 The elements of our plan (base salary, bonus, stock options and restricted stock) are similar to the elements used by many companies.
 We do not have an exact formula for allocating between cash and non-cash compensation.
-In making annual stock plan grants in December 2011, the board considered the relative advantages of stock options, which it granted until December 2009 and again in December 2010, and restricted stock awards, which it granted in December 2009, and determined to continue to use stock options as an equity incentive.
+In making annual stock plan grants in December 2012, the board considered the relative advantages of stock options, which it granted until December 2009 and again in December 2010 and 2011, and restricted stock awards, which it granted in December 2009, and determined to grant restricted stock awards in 2012 as an equity incentive.